openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 * Teenagers: 5
 * Adults: 10
 * Insulin-resistant adults: 12

-:
-### Maximum total IOB OpenAPS can’t go over [U] (OpenAPS "max-iob")
+### Maximum total IOB OpenAPS can’t go over (OpenAPS "max-iob")
 This value determines which maxIOB has to be considered by AAPS running in closed loop mode.
 If the current IOB (e.g. after a meal bolus) is above the defined value, the loop stops dosing insulin until the IOB limit is below the given value.

 Using the OpenAPS SMB, max-IOB is calculated differently than in OpenAPS AMA.
 In AMA, maxIOB was just a safety-parameter for basal IOB, while in SMB-mode, it also includes bolus IOB.
 A good start is

     maxIOB=average mealbolus + 3x max daily basal

 Be careful and patient and only change the settings step by step.
 It is different for anyone and also depends on the average total daily dose (TDD).
 For safety reason, there is a limit, which depends on the patient age .
-The “hard limit” for maxIOB is higher than in AMA.
-Bei Kindern ist der zulässige Wert am niedrigsten, bei insulinresistenten Erwachsenen am höchsten:
+The 'hard limit' for maxIOB is higher than in AMA.

 * Child: 3
 * Teenage: 7
 * Adult: 12
 * Insulin resistant adult: 25

 See also [OpenAPS documentation for SMB](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/oref1.html#understanding-smb).

 ### Enable AMA Autosense
-Here, you can choose if you want to use the [sensitivity detection](../Configuration/Sensitivity-detection-and-COB.md) “autosense” or not.
+Here, you can choose if you want to use the [sensitivity detection](../Configuration/Sensitivity-detection-and-COB.md) 'autosense' or not.

 ### Enable SMB
 Here you can enable or completely disable SMB feature.